gardenlinux/gardenlinux/README.md

     e.g. build.sh server,cloud,chost,vmware build/

 builds an Server image, cloud-like, with a container host for the Platform VMware.
-The build result can be founf in `build/`
+The build result can be found in `build/`

 also look into our [Version scheme](VERSION.md) since adding a date or a Version targets the whole build for a specific date